ngust/Harp_Blog/articles/linux-tools-conky.md

       ${color pink}${upspeedgraph wlp4s0 15,200}
     ${color orange}

-My config is pretty stratightforward.
+My config is pretty straightforward.
 You can get really creative with it.
 You can run all kinds of scripts such as Ruby, Perl, Python or anything else.
 I used to have one that would display a list of to-do items from file.

 There are some great examples of Conky config files at this link [ubuntuforums.org/showthread.php?t=281865](http://ubuntuforums.org/showthread.php?t=281865)